khoaHyh/neural-network-from-scratch/README.md

 - steps the reader should take
 - steps I took (hidden behind spoiler filter)
 - more "tutorial" friendly structure and language

+## Some useful commands for myself

+#### Convert python file to jupyter notebook
+`jupytext --to notebook part2.py --output part2.ipynb`